Kenya Program Director, Nanyuki, Kenya

 Research, Evaluation and Learning:

-- Collaborate with the Director of Strategic Partnerships to develop concept papers and proposals to fundraise for the research function and for research partnerships
+- Collaborate with the Director of Strategic Partnerships to develop concept papers and proposals to fundraise for the research function (to support cost recovery for the position and the research team) and for research partnerships

-- Be responsible for the collaborative development (with leadership) of BOMA’s learning agenda and lead efforts to produce and disseminate knowledge, both internally and externally.
+- Work with the MEL Manager in Kenya and BOMA leadership in the collaborative development of BOMA’s learning agenda and lead efforts to produce and disseminate knowledge, both internally and externally.

 - Design research projects, their methodology and metrics, and learning initiatives to fill knowledge gaps in BOMA’s approach and in the field.

-- In collaboration with Leadership, ensure learning improves program design and implementation and feeds into adaptive management of BOMA’s Direct Implementation, Strategic Partnerships and Government Adoption work to support scaling.
+- In collaboration with MEL Manager and BOMA Leadership, ensure learning improves program design and implementation and feeds into adaptive management of BOMA’s Direct Implementation, Strategic Partnerships and Government Adoption work to support scaling.

-- Lead ongoing efforts to build monitoring, evaluation, research and learning capacities of key staff to support BOMA program delivery via direct implementation, as well as technical assistance strategic partnerships and government adoption
+- Lead ongoing efforts to build research and learning capacities of key staff to support BOMA program delivery via direct implementation, as well as technical assistance strategic partnerships and government adoption.

-- Serve as Principle Investigator for randomized controlled trials and other studies, including the one underway in partnership with the University of California Davis and the International Livestock Research Institute.
+- Serve as Principle Investigator or liaison for randomized controlled trials and other studies, including the one underway in partnership with the University of California Davis and the International Livestock Research Institute.

 - Analyze primary and secondary quantitative and qualitative data using software such as Stata.